 I relayed a recent article here on the blog Digital Yacht which provides an excellent discussion of the choice of antenna for an AIS transponder install.
-You will find below a translation freely adapted by me.
+You will find below a transcript freely adapted by my care.

 One of the most frequent questions asked by boaters who want to buy an AIS Class B Transponder : which antenna VHF use ?